 For further reading here is a printable pdf of a succinct introduction to the nature of History by Marwick.

 Continue in similar vein with two new volunteers readings of the following pair of official distillations of the nature of history from the International Baccalaureate Organization itself.
-Ask the class to reflect on how much these these lofty descriptions have at aligned with their actual experience in school history classes.
+Ask the class to reflect on how much these lofty descriptions have aligned with their actual experience in school history classes.

 CLASS ACTIVITY II: COMPARING HISTORY TO SCIENCE

 Place students in groups of three.
 Allow a strictly timed six minutes to freely brainstorm a comparison of history and science.
 Tell students to write down bullet points under two simple headings: "differences" and "similarities."

 Next combine trios to make groups of six.
 Tell them to nominate a facilitator and scribe.
 Next allow a timed four minutes to distill a single master list.
 They should add a third heading: "probably wrong or very controversial" to capture any wild ideas for later discussion.

 Finally provide groups with several copies of the following table (so that they can produce several drafts and a final clean copy.)
 The task is to take their similarity and differences bullet points and arrange them according to the official TOK Areas of Knowledge Framework.
 Lively debate should ensue.
 The teacher should circulate between the groups to provide clarity on the full intention of the 5 categories.
 Printable pdf.

 When the task has exhausted itself, ask that all six participants to sign the final clean copy.
 Collect them.
 Before the next class meeting the teacher should produce a distillation of the efforts of the entire class for review and some whole class meta-discussion about the two Areas of Knowledge and our methodology itself.